harithatavarthy/CarND-Vehicle-Detection/writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 Initially i have used the udacity supplied code to perform sliding window search .
-You can see the `slide_window`function defined in code cell IN-383.
-This function works well for a fixed window size and does not work for a multi scale window search.
-As you can see in the visual below, this function can be called to draw fixed sized windows on an image.
+You can see the `slide_window`function defined in code cell IN-383 of Ipython notebook `project.ipynb`.
+As you can see in the visual below, this function can be called to perform fixed sized window size on an image.
+However for multi scale window search, this function will not work.

 ![alt text][image12]

+Later, i have defined a function called `find_cars` that can peform both feature_extraction as well as multi scale search on a given image channel.
+The code for this function can be found on code cell IN-319 of Ipython notebook `project.ipynb`.
+This function when called with appropriate input parameters will return a list of multi size window positions where the cars are detected.
+Below visual shows the drawn multi scale windows (irrespective of whether cars are detected or not)

+![alt text][image11]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?